+Leading Edge Geomatics planned a total of 182 passes for the project area as a series of parallel flight lines with cross flightlines for the purposes of quality control.
 The flight plan included zigzag flight line collection as a result of the inherent IMU drift associated with all IMU systems.
-In order to reduce any margin for error in the flight plan, Airborne Imaging followed FEMA's Appendix A "guidelines" for flight planning and, at a minimum, includes the following criteria:
+In order to reduce any margin for error in the flight plan, Leading Edge Geomatics followed FEMA's Appendix A "guidelines" for flight planning and, at a minimum, includes the following criteria:

-- A digital flight line layout using LEICA MISSION PRO flight design software for direct integration into the aircraft flight navigation system; - Planned flight lines, flight line numbers, and coverage area; - Lidar coverage extended by a predetermined margin beyond all project borders to ensure necessary over-edge coverage appropriate for specific task order deliverables; - Investigation of local restrictions related to air space and any controlled areas so that required permissions can be obtained in a timely manner with respect to project schedule; and - Filed flight plans as required by local Air Traffic Control (ATC) prior to each mission.
+- A digital flight line layout using Track-Air flight design software for direct integration into the aircraft flight navigation system. - Planned flight lines; flight line numbers; and coverage area. - Lidar coverage extended by a predetermined margin beyond all project borders to ensure necessary overedge coverage appropriate for specific task order deliverables. - Local restrictions related to air space and any controlled areas have been investigated so that required permissions can be obtained in a timely manner with respect to schedule.
+Additionally, Leading Edge Geomatics will file our flight plans as required by local Air Traffic Control (ATC) prior to each mission.

-Airborne Imaging monitored weather and atmospheric conditions and conducted lidar missions only when no conditions existed below the sensor that would affect the collection of data.
-Good lidar collection conditions include leaf-off for hardwoods and no snow, rain, fog, smoke, mist, or low clouds.
-Lidar systems are active sensors that do not require active light, thus allowing missions to be conducted during night hours if weather restrictions do not prevent collection.
-Airborne Imaging accessed reliable weather sites and indicators (webcams) to establish the highest probability for successful data acquisition.
+Leading Edge Geomatics monitored weather and atmospheric conditions and conducted lidar missions only when no conditions exist below the sensor that will affect the collection of data.
+These conditions include leaf-off for hardwoods, no snow, rain, fog, smoke, mist and low clouds.
+Lidar systems are active sensors, not requiring light, thus missions may be conducted during night hours when weather restrictions do not prevent collection.
+Leading Edge Geomatics accesses reliable weather sites and indicators (webcams) to establish the highest probability for successful collection in order to position our sensor to maximize successful data acquisition.

-Within 72 hours prior to the planned day(s) of acquisition, Airborne Imaging closely monitored the weather, checking all sources for forecasts at least twice daily.
-As soon as weather conditions were conducive to acquisition, aircraft mobilized to the project site to begin data collection.
+Within 72-hours prior to the planned day(s) of acquisition, Leading Edge Geomatics closely monitored the weather, checking all sources for forecasts at least twice daily.
+As soon as weather conditions were conducive to acquisition, our aircraft mobilized to the project site to begin data collection.
 Once on site, the acquisition team took responsibility for weather analysis.